 - The school day ends at 12:30.

-If you have any inquiries, suggestions or new information regarding your child, you can inform the teacher through our “Communication Book”.
+If you have any inquiries, suggestions or new information regarding your child, you can inform the teacher through “Class Dojo”.
 This will be the best communication tool between family and school.
 Parents may write messages in either English or Arabic.

 - Your support of school activities makes your child feel important and sends the message that you value school!

-- We are always happy to have your help for special activities in the classroom.
+- We are always happy to have your help for special activities.

-- We will try to let you know at least a week ahead of time if we need help.
+- We will let you know at least a week ahead of time if we need help.

-- Requests for help will be published in our newsletter.
-We hope that you can come and join in the fun!
+- Requests for help will be published in our newsletter on Class Dojo.

 Should you wish to discuss your child’s progress or you wish to meet with the teacher, please organise a time through the school office.

 - In Early Years, we will have 2 Snack Times during the day.
-We highly recommend that students bring nutritious meals from home which could include fruit, vegetables, yoghurt, juice, water, sandwiches, bread and cheese.
+We highly recommend that students bring nutritious meals from home which could include fruit, vegetables, yoghurt, juice, water and sandwiches.

 - School Cafeteria: Your child may purchase healthy snacks, juice, yoghurt, water and healthy biscuits from the school cafeteria with reasonable prices.

-- The school has a “Healthy Eating Policy” so fizzy drinks, sweets, chocolates, chips or fast foods such as McDonalds or KFC meals are not allowed.
-Also, eggs are not allowed in the school.
+- The school has a “Healthy Eating Policy” so fizzy drinks, sweets, chocolates, chips or fast foods such as McDonalds or KFC meals are no allowed.
+Also, eggs and are not allowed in the school.

 - Keep in mind that OXFORD ENGLISH SCHOOL is a NUT FREE SCHOOL which means that your child should not be sent with any snacks or meals which contain any nuts or nut products.
 If your child is sent to school with any of these prohibited items, the food will be sent back home at the end of the day.

 - Students are required to wear the school uniform every day and the P.E. kit on the days they have P.E.
-For the safety of our students, high heels, sandals will not be allowed.
+For the safety of our students, high heels or sandals will not be allowed.
 Students are encouraged to wear black shoes if available.

-- Should your child be away from school, please inform us in their Communication Book in either Arabic or English.
+- Should your child be away from school, please inform us on Class Dojo either Arabic or English.
 The School Office must be informed of any days taken as extra holidays.

 Discipline: Behaviour plan

-- Behaviour policies are implemented in this school to handle behavioral infractions and support positive discipline for the students.
+- Behaviour policies are implemented in this school to handle behavioral infractions and support positive discipline for our students.

-- We have behaviour charts in our classrooms using a method of ‘spotlighting’ good behavior.
-Students with good behaviour are with small gifts from the school and a Spotlight Certificate.
+- We have behaviour charts in our classrooms using a method of ‘spotlighting’ good behaviour.
+Students with good behaviour are rewarded with small gifts from the school and a Spotlight Certificate.

-- Photographs of the Spotlight winners are displayed in the Administration office.
+- Photographs of the Spotlight winners are posted on Class Dojo, Facebook and Instagram.

 Hands on Learning